christopherlim98/copycat/README.md

 # Source code plagiarism
 In this project, we create 3 algorithms for analysing source code plagiarism.
 - Naive algorthim condenses code logic to the root node, drawing inspiration from merkle root.
 We compare trees by the root node.
 (Scalability)
 - Snapshot algorithm looks at each tree breadth-wise and depth-wise to analyse code similarity.
+We use frequency analysis to give inverted weights to each node type for a more nuanced score.
+Weights are based on fibonacci sequence, which highlights differences (~60%) and reduces noise in the similarity comparison.
 (Accuracy)
 - Progressive algorithm compares two trees, iteratively exploring each tree level.
 (Efficiency)

 Main data structures used are abstract syntax trees, hashmaps, linked lists and arrays.